Become a Member

 PhD Candidate, York University

-My PhD thesis research focuses centrally on the role of labour unions organizing amidst the climate crisis.
-My research is a comparative analysis across three key sites of labour engagement in the climate crisis, Scotland, New York and Ontario.
+Vinnie’s PhD thesis research focuses centrally on the role of labour unions organizing amidst the climate crisis.
+His research is a comparative analysis across two key sites of labour engagement in the climate crisis, Scotland and New York.
 Vinnie was recently awarded the CRIMT Institutional Experimentation for Better Work Project Partnership: Studentship Fund award.

 Isaac Thornley